The Most Common Bacteria in Healthcare Associated Infections

 12. Methicillin-resistant Staphylococcus aureus (MRSA)

-people who have been in hospitals or other health-care settings, such as nursing homes and dialysis centers
+Who’s at risk: people who have been in hospitals or other health-care settings, such as nursing homes and dialysis centers

 Transmission: direct contact usually through an open wound or contaminated hands